Zicheng-KIT/SpeechTranslation/reports/proposal_for_fourth_task.md

 4. **Sentence Length (Character Level)**:
    - Variations in sentence length can challenge the model’s ability to handle short and long sentences effectively.
    - By analyzing the distribution of sentence lengths, we can identify any biases or weaknesses related to sentence complexity or brevity.
-   - The chart below illustrates the sentence length distribution in the dataset, showing how the majority of sentences cluster around specific lengths, with a fitted normal distribution curve for better visualization.

 5. **Out of Domain (Europarl)**
    - To assess the model’s ability to generalize and handle domain shifts effectively.